The Lost Art of Forehead Sweat: Plot

 Sympathizing with Reggie, Mulder asks him about his last X-Files case.
 While on a stretcher, Reggie recounts their last X-Files case together: an encounter with a Trump-like alien of the same race as that that had been found years earlier in Grenada.
 The alien, representing the "Intergalactic Union of Sentient Beings from All Known Universes and Beyond" tells the trio that his organization no longer wants to have anything to do with Earth, which he says, "isn't sending us your best people".
 So that there are no hard feelings, the alien does leave them a book which has the answers to any questions they might have about anything.
 The alien then leaves, wishing them a less-than-fond goodbye and good riddance.
 Mulder, distraught with the idea of there being no more answers to seek, breaks down into a childish tantrum as Reggie and Scully embrace.

-In the present, as Reggie's ambulance is leaving, Skinner witnesses this, and asks Mulder and Scully "Where're they taking Reggie?", much to Mulder and Scully's surprise.
+In the present, as Reggie's ambulance is leaving, Skinner witnesses this, and asks Mulder and Scully "Where the hell are they taking Reggie?", much to Mulder and Scully's surprise.

 Back at Mulder's house, Mulder and Scully watch "The Lost Martian", after Mulder realizes that it was a real episode from a cheap Twilight Zone knockoff show called Dusky Realm.
-Scully, serving some Goop-O made in Mulder's mold of Sasquatch's foot, tells Mulder "I want to remember how it all was".
+Scully, serving some Goop-O made in Mulder's mold of Sasquatch's foot.
+She then decides not to eat it after all, telling Mulder "I want to remember how it all was".

 Production

 The episode guest stars Brian Huskey as Reggie, whose casting was revealed in September 2017 via Gillian Anderson's Twitter account.
 The episode features a montage of clips from past episodes, which insert Reggie into them; episodes featured included "Pilot", "Tooms", "Clyde Bruckman's Final Repose", "Teso Dos Bichos", "Home", "Small Potatoes", and "Unusual Suspects".
 The character of Reggie was previously briefly introduced in the second episode of the season, "This", when he appears in the digitized X-Files database.
 Regarding what clips to use, writer and director Darin Morgan commented:

 The episode features several other Easter eggs and references, including references to the TV shows The Twilight Zone and The Outer Limits, and the movie Kazaam, which is a popular example of the Mandela effect.
 The name of the mental institution, Spotnitz Sanitarium, is a reference to former X-Files writer Frank Spotnitz.

 The scene featuring Mulder and Dr. They was filmed at the A-maze-ing Laughter art installation park in Vancouver.
-The scene's final shot pans back to reveal multiple American flags, as joke for fans.
-Much of X-Files was shot in Vancouver, Canada pretending to be the USA.
+In the scene's final shot, the camera dollies out to reveal multiple American flags, as a joke for fans.
+Much of The X-Files was shot in Vancouver, Canada pretending to be the USA.
 It fits with the Mandela effect to place Vancouver's most famous outdoor art installation as obviously not in the USA.